2019 European Parliament election in Denmark

 The 2019 European Parliament election in Denmark was held on 26 May 2019, and elected the Danish members to the European Parliament.
 The elections are part of the EU-wide elections for the parliament.
-Denmark has 13 seats in parliament, and which will be increased by one additional seat, once Brexit comes into force.
+Denmark had 13 seats in parliament, which increased by one additional seat following Brexit.

 Venstre won the election, becoming the biggest party and gaining two seats.
 The election was a disaster for the Danish People's Party, who lost three of their four seats.
-Both the Social People's Party and the Social Liberals won doubles their seats from one to two.
+Both the Socialist People's Party and the Social Liberals won doubles their seats from one to two.
 The People's Movement against the EU lost the representation in the parliament they have had since 1979.

 The election were held 10 days before general elections in Denmark.

 Background

 In the 2014 European Parliament election, the Danish People's Party (DPP) became the largest party, gaining 4 seats overall, and the lead candidate, Morten Messerschmidt, received 465.758 individual votes, a new record.

 In October 2015, Rikke Karlson, another member of the DPP-group in the parliament, left the party due to lack of internal transparency into documents related to MELD and the associated foundation FELD.
 The following media attention revealed that MELD and DPP had misused EU funding, and Messerschmidt were forced to resign as leader of the parliamentary group.
 He was replaced by Anders Visitisen.

 In December 2015, Jens Rohde, elected MEP as a member of Venstre, left the party due to discontent with the parties increasingly tougher policy on immigration, passed in cooperation with DPP.
 Rohde joined the Social Liberals instead.
 In February 2016, Ulla Tørnæs from Venstre left the parliament to become Minister for Science, Technology, Information and Higher Education.
 Morten Løkkegaard became the new Venstre MEP.